na-na-hi/renget/archive/6wfys.md

 ##Not Really Fixes / Muh Immersion:

 Frozen Electrocuted Combustion - It's stable and more or less expands on vanilla.
 I consider it essential.
-Simply Knock SE - This needs (Simply Knock SKSE64 DLL).
+Simply Knock SE - This needs (Simply Knock DLL for AE).
 The fact that this wasn't in vanilla is criminal.
 Dynamic Timescale - I use this for long RP, no nonsense and the out-of-the-box settings work fine for me.
 *or* Time Passes - This one is more popular, since it only affects the flow of time while you are engaging in time-consuming actions (reading, crafting, etc).
 Some configuration is required - set time to 0 for crafting if using honed metal, 0 for eating if using CACO or economy mods.
 Wade in Water Redone - finally has animations thanks to EVG Conditional Idles.